Supreme Court ruled Rwanda deportations are unlawful.

-The UK has a long history of the Supreme Court aligning with the European Court of Human Rights (ECHR) rulings.
-However, since the Brexit vote, there has been a growing dissatisfaction with the Supreme Court’s decisions.
-The issue is not just about the Court’s legal interpretations but rather its sovereignty.
-Many progressive thinkers argue that the Court should have the power to operate beyond the traditional boundaries of interpreting and administering the law.
-They believe that the Supreme Court should be able to challenge government decisions that violate civil liberties or human rights.
+The Supreme Court has a history of aligning with the European Court of Human Rights, and since Brexit there has been a growing dissatisfaction with its decisions, not only its legal interpretations but also its role in blocking legislation; many progressive thinkers argue that the Court should have the power to operate beyond its traditional boundaries of interpreting and administering the law, believing that it should be able to block legislation which could be perceived to be in contravention of human rights.

-These challenges could have been avoided if the government had not undermined its parliamentary sovereignty and taken a more self-reliant approach that prioritised the interests of its people over external entities or abstract universalism.
-It is essential to recognise that the responsibility for the current situation lies not with one institution or decision but with a complex set of factors.
+This could have been avoided if the government had not handed its parliamentary sovereignty over to the ECHR and had taken a more self-reliant approach that prioritised its people’s interests over external entities or abstract universalism.

-Some may not know that the ECHR is not part of the European Union.
-It is a body of the Council of Europe (CoE).
-The CoE is an international organisation founded shortly after the Second World War.
-It was established to uphold the commitment to human rights, democracy and the rule of law.
-Some argue that these commitments were essential to prevent the human suffering seen during WW2.
-However, while this is partly true, it was also a bulwark against communism, particularly Stalanism, from spreading across Europe.
+The ECHR is not part of the European Union but is actually part of the Council of Europe, an international organisation founded shortly after the Second World War to uphold a commitment to human rights, democracy, and the rule of law, with the belief being these commitments were essential to prevent the human suffering seen during WWII from happening again while partly true; it also served as a bulwark against communism, particularly Stalinism, from spreading across Europe.

-The Council of Europe is composed of two critical statutory bodies: the Committee of Ministers, which is comprised of the foreign ministers of each member state, and the Parliamentary Assembly of the Council of Europe (PACE), which consists of members of the national parliaments of each member state.
-In addition, the Council of Europe has a Commissioner for Human Rights, whose role is to promote awareness of and respect for human rights within the member states.
-The secretary-general is the head of the organisation’s secretariat.
-The Council of Europe also has other essential bodies, such as the European Directorate for the Quality of Medicines & HealthCare (EDQM) and the European Audiovisual Observatory, significantly advancing the organisation’s mission.
+The CoE has two statutory bodies the Committee of Ministers, which is comprised of foreign ministers from each member state, and the Parliamentary Assembly, which consists of elected officials from each member state.
+In addition, the CoE has a Commissioner for Human Rights who promotes awareness of and respect for human rights within the member states.
+The secretary-general is the head of the organisation’s secretariat, with the CoE also having other essential bodies, such as the European Directorate for the Quality of Medicines & HealthCare and the European Audiovisual Observatory.

-The information presented leads us to conclude that the ECHR only holds authority due to the agreement between member states.
+To conclude the ECHR only holds authority due to the agreement between member states.
 This agreement was established many years ago through the commitments made by our Parliament.
 As a result, previous governments have constrained future governments by binding them to a legal framework that threatens our parliamentary sovereignty.
 Unless the current government is willing to use its authority to repeal these treaties, the constraints will remain in place, and we will continue to be subject to the ECHR’s authority.

 This follows a pattern of other decisions taken over the decades, for example: